plettj/GoChessCLI/README.md

 # GoChessCLI

-A simple chess CLI in Go
+A Chess CLI in Go.
+It employs custom FEN and PGN loading ability, and ... other stuff.